 On the top deck an outdoor shaded terrace has a plunge pool, while inside there's an air-conditioned lounge outfitted with off-white sofas, a well-stocked bar and restaurant.
 The personable crew of 44 are all Namibian from local villages.
-This well-trained hospitality team are on hand to dispense cocktails as well as deftly serving breakfast and dinner which reflects South African favourites with local influences; lunch is offered buffet-style.
+This well-trained hospitality team are on hand to dispense cocktails as well as deftly serving breakfast and dinner, which reflects South African favourites with local influences; lunch is offered buffet-style.
 Complimentary fine South African wines are also a highlight of each meal.

 The intoxicating early-morning cacophony of untamed Africa ensures guests wake with the sun.
-The call of fish eagles breaks the solitude; the air is filled with the smoke of burning hardwood blended with a potpourri of the yawning breath of the bush; voracious Tiger Fish stir the mirror-flat surface of the river while Kingfishers hover overhead.
+The call of fish eagles breaks the solitude; the air is filled with the smoke of burning hardwood blended with a potpourri of the yawning breath of the bush; voracious tiger fish stir the mirror-flat surface of the river while kingfishers hover overhead.

 After breakfast there's the chance to explore the unravelling spectacle of the riverbank.
 From the tender boats the naturalists identify several deceptively languid, glass-eyed crocodiles camouflaged in the muddy undergrowth.
-Further downriver guests witness hippopotamus opening their gargantuan jaws yawning to reveal a pink mouth equipped with huge, razor-sharp teeth before snapping shut like the mechanism of a refuse truck.
+Further downriver we witness hippopotamus opening their gargantuan jaws yawning to reveal a pink mouth equipped with huge, razor-sharp teeth before snapping shut like the mechanism of a refuse truck.

-The following day a game drive in the Chobe National Park reveals families of elephant playfully showering each other with water and mud on the riverbank before returning to the undergrowth to feed on the inner bark and roots of trees.
+The following day a game drive in the Chobe National Park reveals families of elephants playfully showering each other with water and mud on the riverbank before returning to the undergrowth to feed on the inner bark and roots of trees.
 Everyone becomes entranced at the insouciance of the pachyderms.

 Later that afternoon the guides dispense liberal gin and tonics during a sun-downer cruise as ineffable African images are composed.
 Black dots shimmering through the blonde grasses gradually come into focus as grazing buffalo; somewhat closer, where wooded slopes roll gently down to the muddy river bed, families of warthogs complete their wallow and trot off military-style in single file, heads and tails ramrod straight.